splinesreticulating/WellSaid/README.md

 ## Features

-- **Conversation Summaries**: Analyze and summarize your Apple iMessage conversations with a specified person from the last 1-24 hours
+- **Conversation Summaries**: Analyze and summarize your Apple iMessage conversations with a specified contact from the last 1-24 hours
 - **Smart Reply Suggestions**: Get short, medium, and long AI-generated reply options based on recent and and historical conversation context
 - **Tone Selection**: Set the tone for your replies with (eg: gentle, funny, reassuring, concise)
 - **Context Addition**: Add additional context to help generate more relevant replies